tkamenoko/spangle/markdown/api/models/http-py.md

     ) -> "Response"
 ```

 Set bytes to response body with content type.
-Chainable

 **Args**